sntioudis/papreca/documentation/commands.md

 custom values = Fe_4PO4neib
 	Fe_4PO4neib values = N Ptype
 		N = has to be equal to 1
-		Ptype = atom type number of the Phoshorus type in the simulation.
+		Ptype = atom type number of the Phosphorus type in the simulation.
 ```

 \subsection createDiff_examples Example(s)